-More than 3,300 students have participated in the contests, and about 10% of participants have received awards.
+More than 3,600 students have participated in the contests.

 Korea is a country with a rich history and culture that is driven by moral values and honor, as illustrated in the collection of Korean stories shared in the book Chung Hyo Ye.
 While the book is divided into sections to represent devotion to parents, country and citizens, siblings, and a virtuous life, all the stories interweave these themes with Korea’s principal value of living and acting for the benefit of other people before yourself.
 All of these stories demonstrate the great Korean code of living unselfishly and thinking of others before thinking of your own needs.
 It is inspiring to me to think that many of the stories in the book Chung Hyo Ye are based on actual events, and that real people can be that unselfish.

 In simply written, yet complexly crafted terms, the book told me that one must love, honor, and respect one’s family, friends,

 and country with all of one’s heart and must do so to the very brink of death.
 Perhaps in this day and age I will not be made